'My vision is a league of our own'

 Like Sue Zipay, who started the camp and played for the Rockford Peaches, Palermo was one of the girls who played professional women’s baseball in the 1950s — the league of female baseball players that inspired the 1991 film “A League of Their Own.”

 She’s excited and happy to see girls wanting to play baseball.
-Palermo played shortstop in the 1950s.
+Palermo played shortstop in the 1950s for the Chicago Colleens and Springfield Sallies.

-Friday was the first day of a three-day girls baseball camp which concluded Sunday.
-The camp was sponsored by American Girls Baseball — an offset of All-American Girls Professional Baseball League Players Association.

 The return of girls baseball

-The return of girls baseball started earlier this year with Zipay, who lives in Englewood now.
+Efforts to bring girls baseball back began earlier this year with Zipay, who lives in Englewood now.

 She added this has been where her heart has been.
 She’s talked about a women’s sports museum, but she wants girls to play baseball.